Asian hornet: Predation on honeybees

-The major concern about their invasiveness, however, is that when they find a honey bee colony or an apiary, they tend to settle down and specialize in honey bees as their prey, as do the larger Japanese giant hornets.
+The major concern about their invasiveness, however, is that when they find a honey bee colony or an apiary, they tend to settle down and specialise in honey bees as their prey, as do the larger Japanese giant hornets.
 A hornet occupies a position above a beehive as its hunting territory.
-It flies about within an area of about 1/2 m2, scanning the direction from which foraging honey bees return to the hive.
+It flies about within an area of about 0.5 m2, scanning the direction from which foraging honey bees return to the hive.
 Each hornet vigorously defends its hunting territory, chasing off any rivals.
 However, as soon as it catches a bee, it flies off and another hornet replaces it, usually within a few seconds.
 The circadian activities of the two species are similar, and the hunting hornets match them; their most intense activity is in the morning and afternoon, not near dusk or noon.

 In its native range, V. velutina mainly hunts Apis cerana, the eastern honey bee, which has evolved a strategy of avoiding hovering hornets by rapid entry and exit from the hive when hornets are about.
-The guard bees also ball hornets to death.
+The guard bees also ball hornets to death, with large numbers of bees surrounding the hornet and vibrating their flight muscles, thus raising the temperature to a level which is survivable by the bees but lethal to the hornet.
 However, where A. mellifera, the western honey bee, has been imported, V. velutina finds them easier prey than A. cerana, because A. mellifera has not been subjected to selection for countering concentrated hawking by hornets.
 For example, A. mellifera approach their hives more indirectly and slowly when they detect hawking hornets, instead of darting in as fast as possible in the way that A. cerana does.
 They also ball hornets, but less effectively, and they do not achieve as high a temperature in the ball.
 Furthermore, when they detect that hornets are hawking, A. cerana tend to withdraw into the nest, but A. mellifera do not.

 A. cerana guard bees also use wing shimmering in response to the presence of V. velutina.
-This has variously been suggested to be an aposematic signal or a strategy for disruption of visual patterns, similar to the behavior of Apis cerana nuluensis and Apis dorsata, but instead has been shown, in conjunction with rocking, to be endothermic heat production in preparation for a ball attack on the hornet.
-Whilst A. mellifera, also ball attack hornets, they exhibit no such endothermic heat production behavior, and when A. mellifera occurs together with A. cerana, the hornet V. velutina preferentially hawks A. mellifera foragers.
+This has variously been suggested to be an aposematic signal or a strategy for disruption of visual patterns, similar to the behaviour of Apis cerana nuluensis and Apis dorsata, but instead has been shown, in conjunction with rocking, to be endothermic heat production in preparation for a ball attack on the hornet.
+Whilst A. mellifera also ball attack hornets, they exhibit no such endothermic heat production behaviour, and when A. mellifera occurs together with A. cerana, the hornet V. velutina preferentially hawks A. mellifera foragers.